Former New York AG Eric Schneiderman won't face criminal charges

 "I believe the women who shared their experiences with our investigation team," Singas said in a statement obtained by WNBC-TV.
 "However, legal impediments, including statutes of limitations, preclude criminal prosecution."

-That was not enough for one of Schneiderman's victims, Michelle Manning Barish.

-Barish dated Schneiderman in 2013 and 2014, and told the New Yorker he would slap and choke her without her consent.
+One of Schneiderman's victims, Michelle Manning Barish, dated him in 2013 and 2014, and told the New Yorker he would slap and choke her without her consent.
 He admitted to the magazine in a statement that, "In the privacy of intimate relationships, I have engaged in role-playing and other consensual activity," but maintained "I have not assaulted anyone."

+Barish tweeted Thursday morning after the district attorney's announcement that she wanted Schneiderman's campaign contributions donated to initiatives helping women in New York.
 "I need an admission of wrongdoing.
-An apology," Barish tweeted Thursday morning, adding that she wanted Schneiderman's campaign contributions donated to initiatives helping women in New York.
+An apology," she wrote.

 In a statement obtained by NBC News, Schneiderman said, “I recognize that District Attorney Singas’ decision not to prosecute does not mean I have done nothing wrong.
 I accept full responsibility for my conduct in my relationships with my accusers, and for the impact it had on them.
 After spending time in a rehab facility, I am committed to a lifelong path of recovery and making amends to those I have harmed.
 I apologize for any and all pain that I have caused, and I apologize to the people of the State of New York for disappointing them after they put their trust in me.”